FauxFaux/rc/README.md

-# Installing on a clean Debian machine:
+# Installing on a clean Debian or Ubuntu machine:

 ## Get the ability to type: